ddt3/JMF-Python/README.md

 For Windows: Run the downloaded Python installer and make sure to check "Add Python 3.x to PATH"

 ### Configuration
-Some Python libraries need to be installed before you can use these examples.
-To install the needed linraries, run:
+Some Python packages need to be installed before you can use these examples.
+To install the needed pacakges, run:

 ```python -m pip install -r requirements.txt```